robanu-dk/PBO-Teori/README.md

 + # About repository
 +
 + This repository contains everything related to the course "PBO Teori"
++ This repository uses the Python programming language
 + The codes in this repository still need a lot of updating

 + # About me